Spanish Visa Application Instructions

 - If you need to obtain/renew a US passport, do so immediately: http://travel.state.gov/passport/

-- One recent, color, passport sized photo with a white (not off-white—double check when you get yours taken) background.
+- One recent, color, passport sized photo with a white (light) background.
 This photo does not need to match the photo in your passport, and it cannot match the photo in your passport unless you’ve renewed your passport within six months of your visa application (because these photos must be no more than six months old).
-You should have this photo taken at a place that takes passport photos, like Walgreens or the post office.
-Alternately, you can try an on-line service like this one: https://www.epassportphoto.com/ Attach one photo to the original application form (glue sticks work best).
-Some students have used photos that are too small in the past, so be sure yours are 2x2 inches square, even though that’s too big for the square provided on the form.
+In Middlebury, you can get passport photos at the post office (call 802.388.3020 for an appointment), the UPS store (no appointment required—arrive before 4:30pm), or Kinney Drugs.
+Alternately, you can try an on-line service like this one: https://www.epassportphoto.com/.
+Do not try to print this photo yourself.
+Write your name on the back.
+Attach it to the form with a paperclip only (no glue/tape/staple).
+Some students have used photos that are too small in the past (looking at you, Pomona), so be sure yours are 2x2 inches square, even though that’s too big for the square provided on the form.
+Do not trim the photo to fit the box on the form.

-- Letter of acceptance as a full time student from Spain’s University/School or US program indicating: name, address and registration number of the school with Spain’s Department of Education; (Ministerio de Educación de España) full payment of tuition, duration of the program, subjects of the study and hours of study per week which must be no fewer than 20.
-[This is the letter in Spanish provided for you by our office—signed by Patricia Rodriguez.]
+- Letter of acceptance as a full-time student from Spain’s University/School or US program that indicates: name, address and registration number of the school with Spain’s Department of Education; (Ministerio de Educación de España) full payment of tuition, duration of the program, subjects of the study and hours of study per week which must be no fewer than 20.
+This is the letter in Spanish provided for you by our office—signed by Patricia Rodriguez.
+If I’m applying for you, I won’t send this to you—I’ll keep it here to match with your other application materials.